Our Policy on Responsible and Sustainable Sourcing of Palm Oil

 We recognize that transparency is critical to support on the ground supplier transformation work, assess risk and evaluate supplier’s performance achieving compliance with Colgate’s policy requirements.
 We expect all upstream suppliers to publish concession maps where legally permissible and will continue encouraging suppliers to publicly disclose their refiner, mill and plantation sources.

 As for our own progress towards our goals, we publish update reports twice a year on our implementation status.
 We also report on progress in our annual Sustainability Report, published on the Colgate-Palmolive Sustainability website.
-In addition, Colgate-Palmolive discloses progress on responsible and sustainable sourcing of palm oil via our annual RSPO Annual Communication of Progress, the World Wildlife Fund Palm Oil Buyers Scorecard, our CDP Forest disclosure and most recently through collective reporting via the CGF - Forest Positive Coalition, which will begin in September 2021.
+In addition, Colgate-Palmolive discloses progress on responsible and sustainable sourcing of palm oil via our annual RSPO Annual Communication of Progress, the World Wildlife Fund Palm Oil Buyers Scorecard, our CDP Forest disclosure and most recently through collective reporting via the CGF - Forest Positive Coalition, the first coalition report having been published in September 2021.

 TRANSFORMATION THROUGH COLLECTIVE ACTION